 Medical student education is progressively graduated in both experience and responsibility with primary attention to the benefit and safety of the patient.
 The level of responsibility delegated to a medical student should be appropriate to the student’s level of training, the nature of a patient’s condition, the complexity of care and the judgment of the supervisor.
 The supervisor is responsible for oversight and delineation of duties and graded responsibilities for care provided by the medical team.
 Students are responsible for being aware of their limitations, roles, and responsibilities and may not practice outside of that scope of service.
 Students who are asked to provide care outside of their scope of service should contact the Associate Dean for Student Affairs, the Senior Associate Dean for Medical Education, the school’s ombudsperson or their clerkship director if applicable.

-This policy also applies to students on rural or global health rotations as outlined on the Institute for Global Health website.
+This policy also applies to students on rural or global health rotations as outlinedin the Feinberg Student Handbook on Global Health.

 Related LCME Standard